 - Matthew 18:1-35; Mark 9:33-50; Luke 9:46-50

 - Read the Beatitudes found in Matthew 5:1-12.
-State each Beatitude in your own words as you see it applying to you.
+State each Beatitude in your own words and explain how it may apply to you.

 - Compare the Beatitudes from Matthew 5:1-12 with the Fruit of the Spirit from Galatians 5:22-26.